Sweet and gentle Fin yearned for a home filled with love – ADOPTED

 His future was uncertain until animal welfare volunteers managed to offer him the chance of a new future.

-Fin is now in foster care and is thriving from the love and affection he is now being shown.
+Fin came into AFOT foster care and thrived from the love and affection he is was shown.

 He was terribly depressed and down from the sadness of his awful life but happily that is all behind him now.

-Fin is about half the size of a Labrador so he is not very big at all weighing around 13 kilos.
+At almost two when he eventually came to England, Fin is about half the size of a Labrador so he is not very big at all weighing around 17 kilos.

 He is a very clean dog and he is not a chewer.
 In fact he is the perfect house guest.

 The thing Fin loves the most is his cuddles and he is very cuddly indeed.
-It is as if he is keen to make up for lost time having had a previous life starved of affection.
+It is as if he is keen to make up for lost time having had a previous life starved of affection, something he’s getting plenty of now that he’s been adopted.

-If you want to register your interest in Fin or are interested in providing a loving home for one of our rescue dogs in general then please complete and submit our Dog Adoption Registration form.
+If you are interested in providing a loving home for one of our rescue dogs then please complete and submit our Dog Adoption Registration form.